Best places to live in America

 - Median household income: $101,738

 Technology company Lenovo has a giant headquarters in Morrisville, North Carolina, which makes sense given the town’s location within the state’s Research Triangle.
-Good public schools, the housing market, and jobs have put Morrisville on the top of best places to live lists.
+Good public schools, the housing market, and jobs have put Morrisville atop lists of the best places to live.

 #11.
 Houserville, Pennsylvania